How to Better Manage Tenant Relationships During COVID-19 with VTS

 Why is understanding tenant relationships so hard?

-With so many tenants struggling to stay afloat and an influx of rent relief requests, it’s challenging to get up to speed on business needs and relationships quickly.
+With so many tenants struggling to stay afloat and landlords receiving an influx of rent relief requests, it’s challenging to get up to speed on business needs and relationships quickly.
 For many landlords, your tenant information is buried across numerous spreadsheets and folders — and some may not even be documented, but stored in the heads of your team members.
 This gets especially difficult when different team members may be interacting with the tenant in various capacities, so they may have a critical update to share, but no easy way to track it so the entire team can take advantage.
 Your team may also be interacting with multiple points of contact in the tenant’s business depending on whether they’re discussing day-to-day operations versus a lease renewal.

 And when you do finally bring all your tenant information and important context together into a single document, it’s still difficult to track and manage changes, such as closures or work from orders, in a shared spreadsheet.